EONRaider/Packet-Sniffer/README.md

-The use of code contained in this repository, either in part or in its totality, for engaging targets without prior mutual consent is illegal. **It is the end user's responsibility to obey all applicable local, state, and federal laws.**
+The use of code contained in this repository, either in part or in its totality, for engaging targets without prior mutual consent is illegal. **It is the end user's responsibility to obey all applicable local, state and federal laws.**

-Developers assume **no liability** and are not responsible for misuses or damages caused by any code contained in this repository in any event that, accidentally or otherwise, it comes to be utilized by a threat agent or unauthorized entity as a means to compromise the security, privacy, confidentiality, integrity, and|or availability of systems and their associated resources by leveraging the exploitation of known or unknown vulnerabilities present in said systems, including, but not limited to the implementation of security controls, human- or electronically-enabled.
+Developers assume **no liability** and are not responsible for misuses or damages caused by any code contained in this repository in any event that, accidentally or otherwise, it comes to be utilized by a threat agent or unauthorized entity as a means to compromise the security, privacy, confidentiality, integrity, and/or availability of systems and their associated resources by leveraging the exploitation of known or unknown vulnerabilities present in said systems, including, but not limited to, the implementation of security controls, human- or electronically-enabled.

 The use of this code is **only** endorsed by the developers in those circumstances directly related to **educational environments** or